Winter Hall 301

 Computer Requirements for 2023-2024 school year

 There are the current required computing resources that a student must have before enrolling in CS-010 or CS-030 in the upcoming school year.
 We anticipate that this would last a student for four years in the Computer Science or Data Analytics program.
-For questions, please contact Prof. Patterson via his Westmont email address.
+For questions, please contact Prof. Patterson or Prof. Guang Song via their Westmont email addresses.

 Students taking computer science courses are required to have a laptop for classroom, lab, and self-study use.
 The current minimum requirements are: